A

 4.What do visitors need to do before going to Butterfly Valley?

-A.Study butterfly
+A.Study butterfiles

 B.Take kids together